Gum Disease Causes & Treatment

 Aggressive periodontal disease is characterized by the rapid loss of gum attachment, the rapid loss of bone tissue and familial aggregation.
 The disease itself is essentially the same as chronic periodontitis but the progression is much faster.
 Smokers and those with a family history of this disease are at an increased risk of developing aggressive periodontitis.

 Treatment: The treatments for aggressive periodontal disease are the same as those for chronic periodontal disease, but aggressive periodontal disease sufferers are far more likely to require a surgical intervention.
-This form of the disease is harder to halt and treat, but the dentist will perform scaling, root planing, antimicrobial, and in some cases laser procedures in an attempt to save valuable tissue and bone.
+This form of the disease is harder to halt and treat, but the dentist will perform scaling, root planning, antimicrobial, and in some cases laser procedures in an attempt to save valuable tissue and bone.

 Periodontal Disease Relating to Systemic Conditions

 Periodontal disease can be a symptom of a disease or condition affecting the rest of the body.
-Depending on the underlying condition, the disease can behave like aggressive periodontal disease, working quickly to destroy tissue.
-Heart disease, diabetes and respiratory disease are the most common cofactors, though there are many others.
+Depending on the underlying condition, the disease can behave like an aggressive periodontal disease, working quickly to destroy tissue.
+Heart disease, diabetes planning and respiratory disease are the most common cofactors, though there are many others.
 Even in cases where little plaque coats the teeth, many medical conditions intensify and accelerate the progression of periodontal disease.